- If you don’t review your work, life will do it for you

 - Read your past week’s calendar and journal

 - Check your upcoming week’s calendar

 - Review all your projects and tasks

 Sounds easy, but it’s still lots of work.
 Emails and other incoming documents tend to pile up.
 We get confused about our goals.
-The calendar is full of commitments that we took on which we don’t want to do anymore.
-We’ve got way too many projects and tasks on our plate!
+Our calendars are full of commitments that we took on and that we don’t want to do anymore.
+We’ve got way too many projects and tasks on our plates!

 Two hours?!
 That’s still too much, right?
 No, it’s not.